 - Dalgona Whipped Chocolate: cocoa powder instead of instant coffee, heavy cream instead of water

 - Thai Whipped Milk Tea: Thai milk tea powder instead of coffee, stirred into hot water and mix with heavy cream to whip

-- Cookies n' Cream Dalgona: my friend Angel and I discussed how to take the no-coffee dalgona to the next level and she took my chocolate dalgona and turned it into a delicious cookies n’ cream dalgona, doesn’t it look delicious?
+- Cookies n' Cream Dalgona: my friend Angel and I discussed how to take the no-coffee dalgona to the next level and she took my chocolate dalgona and turned it into a delicious cookies n' cream dalgona.

 Other flavor variations

 I am a sucker for anything with chocolate, coffee and peppermint (hello peppermint mocha).
 And I think this dalgona coffee could also be made that way.
 Take 1 tbsp cocoa powder, 1 tbsp instant coffee and 1/2 tsp peppermint extract instead of the 2 tbsp instant coffee.
 If you want to make it all chocolate peppermint, use 2 tbsp cocoa powder.
 You get the jist.

 Mix Baileys with the milk, about ⅓ Baileys and ⅔ milk (or whiskey, dark rum or kahlua, but then maybe just a couple of tbsp).
 Then top with either regular dalgona coffee, or dalgona chocolate!
 We all know Baileys work amazingly with both coffee and chocolate, like these cupcakes.